Compare any two graphics cards:

 Pixel Rate

-The Geforce GTX 760 will be just a bit (approximately 1%) better at anti-aliasing than the Radeon R9 380 2G, and should be able to handle higher resolutions while still performing well. (explain)
+The Geforce GTX 760 is a bit (about 1%) better at full screen anti-aliasing than the Radeon R9 380 2G, and should be able to handle higher screen resolutions while still performing well. (explain)

 Geforce GTX 760 31360 Mpixels/sec